mgeeky/RedWarden/README.md

 - ProxyPass processing logic is far from perfect and is _really_ buggy (and oh boy its ugly!).
 - Weird forms of configuration files can derail RedWarden parser and make it complain.
 Easiest approach to overcome this would be to copy `example-config.yaml` and work on it instead.

+**Caution:**

+The code is _ONE FUCKING BIG HELL OF A MESS_ - I know that - and there's a honest reason for that too: the project was being developed 90% throughout the actual Red Team engagements.
+As we all know, these sorts of engagements entail so many things to do, leaving close to no time for a proper complex tool development.
+Not to mention criticality of this program in project's setup.
+The tool initialy started as a simple proxy script written in Python2, to then evolve as a proxy with plugins, received `malleable_redirector` plugin - and since all that time I've been trying hard to keep `proxy2` maintain backwards compatibility (poor me, I was like Microsoft!).
+Time has come though to let it go, rebrand it and start fixing all the crap introduced.

+With all that said, please do express some level of compassion for me when raising issues, submitting pull requests and try to help rather than judge! :-)
+Thanks!

 ## TODO

 - Research possibility to use Threat Intelligence feeds to nefarious purposes - like for instance detecting Security Vendors based on IPs